Landfill Cell 3 Vertical Expansion

 The Proposed Action would consist of the following:

-• Phase I Waste Relocation - To achieve the necessary grades for the installation of the Phase I overliner system, approximately 253,000 cubic yards of waste would need to be relocated within the Phase I area.
+• Phase I Waste Reshaping- To achieve the necessary grades for the installation of the Phase I overliner system, approximately 253,000 cubic yards of waste would need to be relocated within the Phase I area.
 The majority of the waste would be reburied within the landfill; however, some waste (e.g., hazardous waste, recyclable metals) may be excavated and transported for off-site disposal.

 • Installation of Phase I Overliner and Leachate Collection and Removal System – Installation of an impermeable overliner and leachate collection and removal system within the Phase I area to prevent leachate from Cell 3 from impacting groundwater.
 The Phase I overliner is a composite liner system predominantly used in modern landfills and is ideal for leachate containment.